-When you are expecting a baby, you can rely on our Memorial Hospital obstetrics team for education, support, and expert care.
+When you are expecting a baby, you can rely on our Memorial Hospital obstetrics team for expert care, support, and education.

 Memorial has an experienced staff of obstetricians, family practitioners, and pediatricians who work with our labor and delivery nurses to provide the reassuring care you deserve.
 Our dedicated staff are all cross-trained to care for you and your baby at every stage of your stay.
 We respect your values and preferences in everything from pain management to birthing methods, and we make every effort to keep you comfortable and in charge of your experience.

 During your labor and delivery stay, your comfort and well-being are our prime focus.
 While each room offers the amenities of home, you are surrounded with the latest medical technology to ensure a safe delivery for you and your baby.

-While at Memorial Miracle Life Center, you can expect:
+While at our Memorial Miracle Life Center, you can expect: